fabiosenracorrea/dynamodb-provider/readme.md

 - **Type**: `Record<string, { partitionKey: string; rangeKey: string; }>`
 - **Description**: Configures additional indexes in the table.
 Use this to define local or global secondary indexes.
+  - `key`: Index name, as its named on dynamodb
   - `partitionKey`: The partition/hash column for the index.
   - `rangeKey`: The range/sort column for the index.